Intel-bigdata/SSM/docs/s3-support.md

 ### Add S3 configuration in SSM

 SSM has already solved the dependency of S3.
-We only need to add some configuration in `{SSM_HOME}/conf/smart-site.xml`:
+We only need to add the following configurations in `{SSM_HOME}/conf/smart-site.xml`:

 ```xml
 <property>